 Junk silver, or Constitutional Silver, can be purchased at very little premiums over the silver spot price and are seen by experts as a sensible way to increase one’s physical silver holdings in order to diversify an investment portfolio.

 If you are interested in investing in 90% silver coins, or you are an avid coin collector, looking to add some numismatic items to your collection, make sure to browse through our products in stock.
 Also, one of our customer support representatives is available over the phone or through our live web chat feature to solve any questions you might have.
-Just dial 1(800)294-8732 from Mondays to Thursdays, from 8 am to 6 pm EST, or on Fridays, from 8 am to 5 pm EST. We will be happy to assist you.
+We will be happy to assist you.